 You will have an opportunity to meet all of the team prior to the birth of your baby and one of them will provide care during labour and delivery at Penticton Regional Hospital (PRH).
 Clinic services do not include home births at this time.

-Located on the second floor of PRH (moving to a brand-new state of the art space in the tower in April 2019) this clinic gives expectant mothers more choice for their pregnancy journey and provides a women-centred approach to care.
+Located in a brand new state-of-the-art space on the entry level of Penticton Regional Hospital, this clinic gives expectant mothers more choice for their pregnancy journey and provides a women-centred approach to care.

 Women can be referred to the clinic by their family physician or can self-refer.
 Book your appointment by phone or by dropping in the Centre.